pmarcum/WorPT-Work-Plan-Tool-4-proposals/latexTableTemplates/isANONtravel/readme.md

 (summed over \grantYears-year grant):
 \newline
 \perPersonNumberTripsList\
 \newline All travel will be to present science results of this project at conferences and/or visits to home institutions of the team members for in-person collaboration.
-Note that above values above do not include institutional overhead.}
+Note that above values above do not include institutional overhead.}</mark>
-\label{tab:isANONtravel}</mark>
+<mark>\label{tab:isANONtravel}</mark>
 \end{isANONtravel}
 </code></pre>